Click Here for Our Recommended Antivirus for Your Device

 What is Federal Government?

 There is a balance of power between both these levels of government.
-The States are independent of making decisions and bringing reforms.
+The States are independent in making decisions and bringing reforms.

-A federal government is the total opposite of the unitary government; all the powers are never vested in a single body here.
+A federal government is the opposite of a unitary government; all the powers are never vested in a single body here.

 The Constitution of a federal government must be a written one.
 The articles should be drafted in a written format.